We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 The Best Hotel Credit Card?

-The Starwood Preferred Guest from American Express
+The Starwood Preferred Guest from American Express (Expired)

 Honestly, this is a tough decision (& why there are a few honorable mentions at the end of this article).
 Overall, the Starwood Preferred Guest Credit Card from American Express is the best hotel credit card for nearly any traveler.